itesla/ipsl/.github/legal/cla-individual.md

 <ol type="a">
   <li> You have the legal authority to enter into this Agreement.</li>
   <li> You own the Copyright and patent claims covering the Contribution which are required to grant the rights under Section 2.</li>
   <li> The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties, including Your employer.
-If You are an employee, You have had Your employer approve this Agreement or sign the Entity version of this document, available <a href="cla-entity.md">here</a>.
+If You are an employee, You have had Your employer approve this Agreement or sign the <a href="cla-entity.md">Entity version of this document</a>.
 If You are less than eighteen years old, please have Your parents or guardian sign the Agreement.</li>
-  <li> You have followed the instructions in <a href="README.md">here</a> for signing the the Agreement.</li>
+  <li> You have followed <a href="README.md">these instructions</a> for signing the the Agreement.</li>
 </ol>